Call +44 7710 466981 (UK)

 Lady Sovereign II is powered by a 400HP Cummins engine and has a design speed of 12 knots, she can carry 4,180m3 of diesel and 5,038m3, has a draft of 2.16M and a beam of 6.3M.

-Whether you decide to stay in Montenegro or venture into Croatia, all offer spectacular coastlines and an experience you will not forget.
+Whether you decide to stay in Kotor bay or venture along the coast to Ulcinj, all offer spectacular coastlines and an experience you will not forget.

 Visits to one or two bays each day, anchoring at the last stop for the night.
 Relax, finish that book, swim, snorkel or make a trip to see ancient ruins and picturesque villages.
 Sleep under the stars; live life at a different pace.